5 Benefits of Building a Modern Processing Center

 After taking mugshots and capturing fingerprints, the arrestee is allowed to sit and wait in the processing center’s waiting area.
 Almost identical to the DMV, the waiting area is open concept and allows arrestees to wait for their names to come across the screen before they can approach the desk for further directions.

-There are also drains on the outside of each cell in case the inmate tries to flood their cell (drains aren’t located on the inside, so they can’t clog the drain).
+There are also drains on the outside of each cell if the inmate tries to flood their cell (drains aren’t located on the inside, so they can’t clog the drain).

 Benefit 5: Improved Safety